-The Bertil Roos Racing School, located in the Pocono Mountains of Pennsylvania, has lived by a simple philosophy over the years – when it comes to teaching the art of motor racing, it’s quality, not quantity that counts.
-As a result, the school is often referred to as the smallest of the well-known driving schools…and that’s just fine with us.
+The Bertil Roos Racing School has lived by a simple philosophy over the years – when it comes to teaching the art of motor racing, it’s quality, not quantity that counts.

-Having grown up on a small, isolated fishing island off the coast of Sweden, Roos had learned, at a very young age, the art of self-reliance and efficient use of assets.
-So, with very little capital, no formal education, and little knowledge of English, he set his talents to building and developing the first serious road racing school in the U.S.; the same talents that helped him build his own cars and win six driving championships during his stellar career.
+Having grown up on a small, isolated fishing island off the coast of Sweden, Roos learned at a very young age, the art of self-reliance and efficient use of assets.
+So, with very little capital, no formal education, and little knowledge of English, he set his talents to building and developing the first serious road racing school in the U.S. The same talents would help him build his own cars and win six driving championships during his stellar career.

 Over the years, a variety of driving programs and venues have been added to the curriculum.
 The school has developed a Two-Day Highway Driving program, which concentrates on the training of new drivers, and a 2 Day Grad Camp for drivers looking for more 1-on-1 coaching.

-But the bread and butter product is still the road racing schools.
+The bread and butter programs are still the road racing schools.
 A major innovation in this school is the use of slide cars.
 In the late 1970’s, Roos designed and built a patented training car that slides at very low speeds, simulating what occurs at much higher speeds in racecars.
 By practicing in these cars, students learn to control the slides at safe speeds, which help them develop the skill and confidence needed to drive racecars at the limit.

 The school has also developed lower priced introductory programs in recent years.
 In these programs, the emphasis is on providing clients with a taste of what motor racing is, at an affordable price.